zou-longkun/RPD/README.md

-#Unsupervised Domain Adaptation on Point Cloud via Cross-Modal Knowledge Transfer
+#Boosting Cross-Domain Point Classification via Distilling Relational Priors from 2D Transformers

 ## Introduction

-This repo is a PyTorch implementation for **Unsupervised Domain Adaptation on Point Cloud via Cross-Modal Knowledge Transfer(CMKT)**
+This repo is a PyTorch implementation for **Boosting Cross-Domain Point Classification via Distilling Relational Priors from 2D Transformers**
 [Paper]()
 ## Requirements
 The code has been tested with